oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 {{examples/simple/disclosures.md}}

-The SD-JWT is then signed by the Issuer to create a JWT like the following:
+The payload is then signed by the Issuer to create a JWT like the following:

-<{{examples/simple/sd_jwt_serialized.txt}}
+<{{examples/simple/sd_jwt_jws_part.txt}}

 ## Decoy Digests {#decoy_digests}

-An Issuer MAY add additional digests to the SD-JWT that are not associated with any claim.
+An Issuer MAY add additional digests to the SD-JWT payload that are not associated with any claim.
 The purpose of such "decoy" digests is to make it more difficult for an attacker to see the original number of claims contained in the SD-JWT.
 Decoy digests MAY be added both to the `_sd` array for objects as well as in arrays.